jcolag/entropy-arbitrage/2021-11-29-south-pole.md

 * Ignore for ToC
 {:toc}

 Again, this time of year is short on holidays, due to people being busy with the bigger days of the year.
-So, maybe slightly late, depending on how you count them, yesterday or today marks the ninety-second anniversary of the launch of [Richard Evelyn Byrd](https://en.wikipedia.org/wiki/Richard_E._Byrd)'s first Antarctic expedition.
+So, maybe slightly late, depending on how you count them, yesterday or today marks the ninety-second anniversary of the launch of {% wiki Richard_E._Byrd|Richard Evelyn Byrd|en %}'s first Antarctic expedition.

 ![The Byrd expedition ship in heavy pack ice of the South Pole](/blog/assets/Bundesarchiv-Bild-102-09158-Expeditionsschiff-Byrds.png "Watch out for that icy patch.")